Agriculture in the Middle Ages: Background

 Europe and the Middle East in 476 after the fall of the last Western Roman Emperor.

-Three events set the stage—and would influence agriculture for centuries—in Europe.
-First was the fall of the western Roman Empire which began to lose territory to foreign ‘barbarian’ invaders about the year 400.
+Three events set the stage for medieval agriculture—and would influence agriculture for centuries—in Europe.
+First was the fall of the western Roman Empire which began to lose territory to foreign 'barbarian' invaders about the year 400.
 The last western Roman emperor abdicated in 476.
 Thereafter, the lands and people of the former western Roman Empire would be divided among different ethnic groups, whose rule was often ephemeral and constantly in flux.
-Unifying factors of Europe included the gradual adoption of the Christian religion by most Europeans and in western Europe the use of Latin as a common language of international communication, scholarship, and science.
+Unifying factors of Europe included the gradual adoption of the Christian religion by most Europeans and in western Europe the use of Latin as the common language of international communication, scholarship, and science.
 Greek had a similar status in the Eastern Roman Empire.

-Secondly was an era of global cooling which started in 536 and ended about 660.
+Secondly was the Late Antique Little Ice Age, an era of global cooling which started in 536 and ended around 660.
 The cooling was caused by volcanic eruptions in 536, 540, and 547.
-The Byzantine historian Procopius said that "the sun put forth its light without brightness."
+The Byzantine historian Procopius wrote of the fallout that "the sun put forth its light without brightness."
 Summer temperatures in Europe dropped as much as 2.5 °C (4.5 °F) and the sky was dimmed from volcanic dust in the atmosphere for 18 months, sufficient to cause crop failures and famine.
 Temperatures remained lower than the preceding Roman period for more than one hundred years.
-The Late Antique Little Ice Age preceded, and may have influenced, a number of disruptive events, including pandemics, human migration, and political turmoil.
+The ice age preceded, and may have influenced, a number of disruptive events, including pandemics, human migration, and political turmoil.

 Third, was the Plague of Justinian which began in 541, spread throughout Europe, and recurred periodically until 750.
 The plague may have killed up to 25 percent of the people of the eastern Roman or Byzantine Empire and a similar percentage in western and northern Europe.
-The double impact on the population of climatic cooling and the plague led to reduced harvests of grain.
-John of Ephesus's account of travel through rural areas speaks of "crops of wheat...white and standing but there was no one to reap them and store the wheat" and "Vineyards, whose picking season came and went" with nobody to pick and press the grapes.
+The combined impact on the population of climatic cooling and the plague led to reduced harvests of grain.
+John of Ephesus' account of travel through rural areas speaks of "crops of wheat...white and standing but there was no one to reap them and store the wheat" and "Vineyards, whose picking season came and went" with nobody to pick and press the grapes.
 John also speaks of the "severe winter", presumably caused by volcanic dust.

 The consequence of these factors was that the population of Europe was substantially less in 600 than it had been in 500.
-The estimate of one scholar was that the population on the Italian peninsula decreased from 11 million in 500 to 8 million in 600 and remained at that level for nearly 300 years.
+One scholar estimates that the population on the Italian peninsula decreased from 11 million in 500 to 8 million in 600 and remained at that level for nearly 300 years.
 The declines in the population of other parts of Europe were probably of similar magnitude.